 Many adults frequently complain about having back pain.
 Lower back pain is very common, and it is caused by muscle strain or any injury.
 Back pain caused by muscle strain usually subsides with some form of physical activity and exercises.
 However, back pains can sometimes become more serious if there is any underlying condition.
 Physiotherapy can help patients with several types of back pain to improve flexibility and manage pain.

 Doctors recommend patients with serious back issues to seek physical therapy.
 Physiotherapy is also needed when patients go through any back related surgery.
-In this article, we will look at how physiotherapy can help suffering from various types of back pain.
+In this article, we will look at how physiotherapy can help people suffering from various types of back pain.

 Do I Need Physiotherapy for Back pain?